 Trust is fundamental to commerce.
 Any business transaction is based upon trust and requires secure way of transferring assets between transacting parties.
-Financial institutions like banks provide this trust by maintaining a true record of banking transactions.
+Banks provide this trust by maintaining a true record of financial transactions.
 Government agencies provide evidence of land titles, vehicle registration records, health and education records etc by maintaining a transaction log.
-They provide trust by maintaining a central store for recording transactions that can be relied upon to verify each transaction.
-The onus of maintaining the transactions accurately and securely on the central store also lies with the authority owning it.
-This grants significant responsibility and control to the central authority or the intermediary facilitating commerce between the transacting parties, huge responsibility as well as control.
-The intermediary pretty much dictates the rules of commerce that every transacting party needs to abide by.
-Sometimes the intermediary gets it right but occasionally it can also be a single point of failure e.g. in the global financial crash of 2008, banks were at the center of the economic turmoil.
+They provide trust by maintaining a central ledger for recording transactions that can be relied upon to verify each transaction.
+The onus of maintaining the transactions accurately and securely on the central ledger also lies with the authority owning it.
+This grants significant responsibility and control to the central authority or intermediary facilitating commerce between transacting parties.
+The intermediary essentially establishes the rules of commerce that every transacting party must adhere to.
+While the intermediary often operates effectively, it can occasionally become a single point of failure, as seen in the global financial crash of 2008 where banks were at the epicenter of the economic turmoil.

-- Is the transaction store owned by the central authority tamper evident and prevent any illegitimate records being added or updated?
+- Is the transaction ledger owned by the central authority tamper evident and prevent any illegitimate records being added or updated?
 Is it independently and transparently verifiable in case of a dispute?

 Decentralized trust and control